 Which candidate fits the job and my company best?
 Is the candidate smart enough for the job?
 Is there talent to grow?
 Does the candidate have enough "emotional intelligence" to work effectively as a manager?
 Which development direction is best for my manager?
 Is she ready to promote?
 I have a problem person--can his behavior problem be solved?

 For more than 50 years, psychologists have helped executives and managers answer these questions about their people.
 Some call it psychological assessment.
 Some call it psychological profiling.
 Some even call it "getting shrunk."
-No matter what you call it, psychological assessment helps you to know more about the people you want to hire, promote, coach, or counsel.
+No matter what you call it, personal style assessment helps you to know more about the people you want to hire, promote, coach, or counsel.

 Reports are submitted to the senior HR manager or directly to the CEO to protect the confidentiality of the information.
 Feedback is available to all successful candidates as part of their initial development planning.
 Feedback is also available to the hiring manager to help with the "inboarding" of the new hire.

-As managers become familiar with the value of psychological assessment, the focus of the assessment report often changes from hiring or promotion to development and coaching.
+As managers become familiar with the value of assessment, the focus of the assessment report often changes from hiring or promotion to development and coaching.
 The information from the psychological profile is used to map and monitor a plan of action for a person's growth within the company.

-What does a psychological profile assess?
+What does a personal profile assess?

 Most profile reports address the following topics: